Terminating an Overfunded Pension Plan? Who Gets the Excess?

 Possibilities to Consider if the Terminating Plan Document Permits a Reversion

-The overfunded pension plan may explicitly state that excess assets, once all of the plan’s obligations to participants and beneficiaries have been satisfied, may revert to the plan sponsor.
+The overfunded pension plan document may explicitly state that excess assets, once all of the plan’s obligations to participants and beneficiaries have been satisfied, may revert to the employer.
 On the other hand, the plan may not explicitly permit a reversion.
-In that case, the plan sponsor may want to consider amending the plan to allow a reversion well ahead of the anticipated termination.
+In that case, the employer may want to consider amending the plan to allow a reversion well ahead of the anticipated termination.

-The opportunity to pay only a 20% excise tax (and any applicable federal tax) on part of the surplus is available where the remaining excess assets are transferred from the terminating pension plan to a newly implemented or preexisting qualified replacement plan (QRP).
-A QRP can be any type of qualified retirement plan including a profit sharing plan, 401(k) plan, or money purchase plan.
-For example, an employer’s or a parent company’s 401(k) plan, whether newly implemented or preexisting, may qualify as a qualified replacement plan.
+The opportunity to pay only a 20% excise tax (and any applicable federal tax) on part of the surplus is available where the remaining excess assets are transferred from the terminating pension plan to a newly implemented or preexisting Qualified Replacement Plan (QRP).
+A QRP can be any type of qualified retirement plan including a profit-sharing plan, 401(k) plan or money purchase plan.
+For example, an employer’s or a parent company’s 401(k) plan, whether newly implemented or preexisting, may qualify as a QRP.

 Once an appropriate plan is chosen, the amount transferred into the QRP must be allocated directly into participant accounts within the year of the transfer or deposited into a suspense account and allocated over seven years, beginning with the year of the transfer.

-There are additional requirements for a qualified replacement plan.
+There are additional requirements for a QRP.
 At least 95% of the active participants from the terminated plan who remain as employees must participate in the QRP.
-In addition, the employer is required to transfer a minimum of 25% of the surplus into a qualified replacement plan prior to the reversion.
+In addition, the employer is required to transfer a minimum of 25% of the surplus into a QRP prior to the reversion.
 If all of the QRP requirements are satisfied, then only the amounts reverted to the employer are subject to a 20% excise tax and federal tax, if applicable.

 If the employer chooses not to use a QRP, it can still limit the excise tax if it takes back 80% or less of the surplus and provides pro rata or proportionate benefit increases in the accrued benefits of all qualified participants.
 The amendment to provide the benefit increases must take effect on the plan’s termination date and must benefit all qualified participants.
 A qualified participant is an active participant, a participant or beneficiary in pay status, or a terminated vested participant whose credited service under the plan ended during the period beginning 3 years before termination date and ending with the date of the final distribution of plan assets.
 In addition, certain other conditions apply including how much of the increases are allowed to go to participants who are not active.